sindrel/nrk-pod-feeds/README.md

 # Open NRK Podcast Feeds
-Publishes an RSS feed with the last 10 episodes of every configured podcast, without delayed publishing.
+Publishes RSS feeds with the last 10 episodes of every configured podcast, without delay.
 For personal use.

 ## Feeds
 **Go to [this page](https://sindrel.github.io/nrk-pod-feeds) for a list of available feeds.**